brandonsherette/react-component-loader/README.md

   - Whether or not your data is loaded and ready to display the children elements.
 - loadingTitle: String (optional)
   - The title to display under the loading icon (spinner).
+- showContentOnError: Boolean (optional Default: true).
+  - Whether or not to show the children content if there is an error.
+Usefull for forms.

 # Example
 ```js